Arya516-ab/codesoft_taskno.2/README.md

 ├── main.js           # Menu toggle + GSAP animations
 └── lamborghini.png   # Car image

-Note: index.html, style.css, main.js, and lamborghini.png must all sit in the same folder — the HTML references them with relative paths (e.g. href="style.css"), not an assets/ subfolder.
+All four files must stay in the same folder — the HTML links to them with relative paths (e.g. href="style.css").

-Running it
+How to run

-No build step required.
+No build step needed.

-Keep all four files in one folder.
+Keep all four files together in one folder.
-Open index.html directly in a browser, or serve the folder locally: bash npx serve .
+Open index.html in a browser, or serve it locally: bash npx serve .
-   # or
-   python -m http.server 8000
-Visit the page (e.g. http://localhost:8000).
-Dependencies (loaded via CDN)
-GSAP 3.2.4 — animations
-Ionicons 5.0.0 — icons
-Google Fonts: Montserrat — typography

-An internet connection is needed for these to load, since they aren't bundled locally.

-Customization

-Key design tokens live at the top of style.css under :root:

---first-color — accent yellow
---bg-color — background
---text-color — body text
---icon-color — icon accent
---body-font — typeface

-Adjust these to re-theme the page without touching layout code.
+View in browser.
+What I learned
+Structuring a landing page with semantic HTML
+Using CSS custom properties for a consistent, themeable design system Writing responsive layouts with grid/flexbox and media queries Integrating a third-party animation library (GSAP) for polish Debugging asset path issues between HTML and linked CSS/JS/image files Author

+Submitted as part of internship coursework